 A. Yes.
-The Calico Complex encompasses the Black Rock Range, Calico Mtns., Granite Range, Warm Springs Canyon HMAs and Soldier Meadows, Paiute Meadows, Leadville, Buffalo Hills grazing allotments.
-Livestock grazing permittees have voluntarily reduced their use based on drought, limited forage, wild horse numbers in excess of the Appropriate Management Level (AML) impact existing limited water sources.
+Twenty-eight allotments within the Complex are managed for livestock grazing.
+Portions of these allotments overlap with the HMAs, HAs, or Complex boundaries.
+Livestock grazing permittees have voluntarily reduced their use based on drought, limited forage, wild horse numbers in excess of the Appropriate Management Level (AML) impact existing wild horse numbers in excess of the Appropriate Management Level (AML) impact existing limited water sources.
 Livestock use complies with the grazing system outlined in the final multiple use decisions, agreements and term permit conditions that provide for periodic rest and deferment of key range sites.